Emily Bold

-Emily Bold (born 2 March 1980) is a German author who lives in Bavaria.
+Emily Bold (born 2 March 1980) is a German writer who lives in Bavaria.
 She writes romantic historical novels and stories for young adults, some of which have been translated into English.
 She became a best selling author in 2011 with Gefährliche Intrigen (Dangerous Intrigue).

 Bold has been writing novels since 2008.
 In May 2011, she published her first novel, Gefährliche Intrigen, on Kindle.
 As a result, it soon became a best seller.
 Her other works are also available as eBooks as well as paperbacks.
 When publishing on Kindle, she handles all the formatting and cover design herself.
 She also makes use of Facebook and other social media sites to promote the marketing of her works.